jakestec/ecobee_app/README.md

 # To do
--create a webapp which will let the user authenticate to their ecobee account via OAuth 2.0 -allow the user to set desired humidity setpoints via webapp and monitor the running application
+Create a webapp which will let the user authenticate to their ecobee account via OAuth 2.0

+Allow the user to set desired humidity setpoints via webapp and monitor the running application